-There’s no shortage of strength training routines for women online.
+There’s no shortage of gym workout routines for women online.
 There are so many that it can actually be a little overwhelming.

 Which ones will really work and which ones were just made up by some random guy who claims he trained Jennifer Aniston?

 If you’re looking for trustworthy, science-based strength training advice, you might want to log off of BuzzFeed and head to the library.
 Many of the best trainers (with both the best clients and the most credentials) are saving their premium workouts for books.

 If you’re new to lifting weights, books can be a really great beginner’s guide.
 You’ll get more than just a month-long workout routine.
 You’ll get valuable coaching tips, diet advice, myth-busting wisdom, and effective workout plans for women.